watts4speed/fast-dqn-caffe/README.md

 you haven't broken anything.
 It's really easy to do and I've wasted way too much time having done so due to simple bugs.

-My approach is to take careful steps and verify new stuff against the pong baseline.
+My approach is to take careful steps and verify new stuff against the pong baseline first.

 ###Example training log:
 ```